software-students-fall2023/4-containerized-app-exercise-sst4/database/readme.txt

-Code related to the database goes in this folder.
+Code for testing database connection.